weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 The fastest way 🚀 to create a new Weaviate instance – from scratch – is to use _Weaviate Cloud Service_ (WCS).
 WCS is a completely managed service, so you don't have to install or maintain anything to run Weaviate.

 WCS offers a free sandbox for you to play around with, so let's use that for this guide.
+If you would prefer a local instance, we recommend getting started with Docker.
+We include [a separate section below](#running-weaviate-with-docker) to help you follow along.

 ### Sign in to WCS